Brainspotting: Unlocking Peak Performance

 In a sports session, a trained practitioner guides you to recall a performance issue, like a nagging injury fear or choking under pressure.
 Then you work together to find a spot in your visual field that enhances reaction.

 Once a "brainspot" is locked in, you hold your gaze there, often with added bilateral brain stimulation like bilateral music or taps.
-It bypasses the "thinking brain" (neocortex) and dives into the instinctive, fight-or-flight responses that sabotage athletic flow.
+This bypasses the "thinking brain" and dives into the fight-or-flight responses that sabotage athletic flow.

 Due to athletes' neuroplasticity from regular exercise, changes "stick" faster, and can yield results in just a few visits.